fromxt/fromxt.github.io/content/post/some_useful_webs.md

 2. [Jsfiddle](https://jsfiddle.net/) - Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor.
 3. [Codingground](https://www.tutorialspoint.com/codingground.htm) - Coding Platform For Your Website.
 4. [Repl](https://repl.it/repls) - The world's leading online coding platform.
+5. [Compiler Explorer](https://godbolt.org/) - An interactive online compiler which shows the assembly output of compiled C++, Rust, Go (and many more) code.

 ## Learning
 1. [An Overview of Cryptography](https://www.garykessler.net/library/crypto.html) -  An Overview of Cryptography.